 Onion hoes are long and thinner than basic blade hoes.
 The design is meant to make it easier to slide under foliage, but the width can be a problem in crowded beds.
 However, the extra with is welcome when weeding.
 Both the bottom and side edges are sharpened, for more versatility.

 This product is also manufactured by Ames Co.
 The blue square top blade is 7" x 1 3/4" and made of Chrome ferrule.
 It has a flame toughened 52" hardwood handle.

 04 of 05

 Scuffle hoes have become my hoe of preference because they cut in both directions, backward and forward.
 The name is appropriate.
 You scuffle the blade along the soil, rather than pulling it repeatedly toward you, as with conventional hoes.
 If your soil is not too compacted, it also works well as a cultivator.

 A couple of the hoes shown here have replaceable blades, which is a nice feature for any tool you plan on using a lot.Continue to 5 of 5 below.

 05 of 05

 The Heart Hoe was developed by a gardener who didn't like the pulling action of a traditional hoe and wanted more function than a scuffle hoe.
-The Heart Hoe actually works like a scuffle hoe, for removing weeds, but it has a flat blade with a pointed edge, that can be used to cut into sod.
+The Heart Hoe works like a scuffle hoe, for removing weeds, but it has a flat blade with a pointed edge, that can be used to cut into the sod.
 And the "V" groove at the top of the heart is used to yank out larger weeds.
-The hoe blade is able to rotate to any angle necessary.
-It's very thoughtful, actually.
+The hoe blade can rotate to any angle necessary.
+It's very thoughtful.

 There are other tools in the Disc-Hoe line, and they all have interchangeable blades and handles.
 There is both a long and short handle available.